-CIVIL “REVIEWABLE MATTERS” & CRIMINAL OFFENCES
+CIVIL MATTERS & CRIMINAL OFFENCES

-The Commissioner has the power to investigate and refer criminal matters to the Director of Public Prosecutions (“DPP”) for prosecution.
-Criminal offences under the Act include conspiracy (i.e., price-fixing, market allocation/division or supply/output restriction agreements between competitors), bid-rigging, misleading advertising in some cases, deceptive telemarketing and pyramid selling.
+The Commissioner has the power to investigate and refer criminal matters under the Act to the Director of Public Prosecutions (DPP) for prosecution.
+These include conspiracy (price-fixing, market allocation/division and supply/output restriction agreements between competitors), bid-rigging, misleading advertising in some cases, deceptive telemarketing and pyramid selling.

-COMMENCEMENT OF COMPETITION LAW MATTERS
+COMMENCEMENT OF COMPETITION

-Contravention of the Act can result in significant penalties, lost time and negative publicity for individuals, companies, other types of organizations and their executives and personnel.
+Violation of the Act can result in significant penalties, lost time and negative publicity for individuals, companies, other types of organizations and their executives and personnel.

-These include criminal fines, civil “administrative monetary penalties” or “AMPs” (essentially civil fines), imprisonment, damages (or settlements) arising from private civil actions and court orders (injunctions or prohibition orders) to stop or modify conduct.
+Potential penalties include criminal fines, civil “administrative monetary penalties” or “AMPs” (essentially civil fines), imprisonment, damages (or settlements) arising from private civil actions and court orders (injunctions or prohibition orders) to stop or modify conduct.

-Some of the specific penalties under the Act include criminal fines of up to $25 million (under the criminal conspiracy provisions), civil fines of up to $10 million (for abuse of dominance and civil misleading advertising) and imprisonment for up to 14 years.
+Some specific penalties under the Act include criminal fines of up to $25 million (under the criminal conspiracy provisions), civil fines of up to $10 million (for abuse of dominance and civil misleading advertising) and imprisonment for up to 14 years.

 Private parties (e.g., consumers or competitors) can also commence private actions for damages where they have suffered actual damage or loss as a result of a violation of the criminal provisions of the Act (or as a result of the breach of a Tribunal or court order made under the Act).

 COMPETITION BUREAU SEARCHES

-For more information about my regulatory law services: contact
+For information about my regulatory services: contact

 For more regulatory law updates follow me on Twitter: @CanadaAttorney